dentarg/auth0-blog/_posts/2017-12-31-deploying-javascript-apps-part-2.markdown

 `public` is mapped to the `dist` folder.
 This ensures that the content of the `dist` folder is uploaded.
 The `rewrites` rule is to enable client-side routing for our app.

 - Run `firebase deploy`.
-- Project should be live now.
+- The project should be live now.
 Mine is [https://meetups-61634.firebaseapp.com/](https://meetups-61634.firebaseapp.com/).

 **Very Important Note:** At this point, you will need to add this URL to the **Allowed Web Origins**, **Allowed Origins(CORS)**, and `http://<your-url.firebaseapp.com>/callback` to your **Allowed Callback URLs** in your Auth0 dashboard.
 Furthermore, you'll need to update your `src/auth/Auth.js` file.
 Replace the value of **redirectUri** with `http://<your-url.firebaseapp.com>/callback`.